Sponsorships Elephants

 Our godchild Latika for S.G.

 Latika, a young elephant girl, survived the dry season and a poacher’s trap in Tsavo East National Park.
 She was rescued at just 18 months old, orphaned and with a wire noose around her neck.
-After careful treatment of her wounds in Nairobi, she shows remarkable resilience.
+After treatment of her wounds in Nairobi, she showed remarkable resilience.

 + More